NREL/openstudio-standards/docs/DeveloperInformation.md

 1. Commit your changes to your branch.
 2. Merge /Master into your branch and resolve any conflicts.
-2. Push your branch to GitHub.
+3. Push your branch to GitHub.
-3. DO NOT push your code to the /Master branch!

 ### Pull request